harness/developer-hub/kb/platform/harness-platform-faqs.md

 ### How can we do migration of GCP / AWS KMS secrets from FirstGen to NextGen?

-To migrate encrypted records from an old KMS (FG) to a new one (NG), fetch the Data Encryption Key (DEK) from the old KMS, decrypt the data, re-encrypt it with the new KMS, update the records, and ensure security and compliance.
+To migrate encrypted records from an old KMS (FirstGen) to a new one (NG), fetch the Data Encryption Key (DEK) from the old KMS, decrypt the data, re-encrypt it with the new KMS, update the records, and ensure security and compliance.
 Connectivity between NG and the old KMS is essential.

 ### Is way to find the enabled feature flag and available one in UI?